cswebdev/cswebdev/README.md

 <h3>About Me:</h3>

 <p>
-  I am a trans woman in my early transition.
    I am switching careers from the optical industry to web and software development.
   <br>
  My journey in programming started in high school with Visual Basic and HTML4, back when it was all inline styling.
   <br>